-As you've seen, at no time does the scale ask you who you are, nor do you enter your "profile" before you can weigh yourself.
+As you have seen, at no time does the scale ask you who you are, nor does it ask you to enter your "profile" before poder weighs you.
 You simply weigh yourself and it automatically knows who you are.
-The scale, by default, has one user: the one who has set it up and used it for the first time.
-Fitbit Aria associates that weight to that user, and therefore knows that the next time you weigh yourself it's you.
-On the contrary, if the next one to be weighed has a very different weight, it will assign that measurement to a guest user, indicated as "GUEST" and who can then register.
+The scale, by default, has one user: the one who set it up and used it for the first time.
+Fitbit Aria associates that weight with that user, and therefore knows that the next time you weigh yourself it is you.
+On the other hand, if the next person to be weighed has a very different weight, it will assign that measurement to a guest user, indicated as "GUEST" and then podrá register.

 You can invite people to use your scale, with a maximum of 8.
 When sending the invitation, the new user must create an account in www.fitbit.comwhere all your measurements will be synchronized.

 Once you create users, you can assign the weight of each one as a guest or as a different user.
 And that user can create permissions to allow whether they want to show weight, body fat or both.
 You can invite up to 8 different people to the same scale.

 It's quite possible that, if we add 8 users, there will be at least two that have a similar weight and overlap.
 That's when the scale won't have it easy to identify who is who.
 If in doubt, the scale offers the option to choose who is the user that has been weighed, and to do so we'll simply have to tap our feet on the surface of the scale (well, you can also tap with your nose, but it will be a little more uncomfortable).